dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-cp-windows.md

   ![The Send Logs dialog from the Company Portal app's Settings page.
 The link to click says "Send logs - Send diagnostic logs to your IT administrator to help them solve issues within the Company Portal."](./media/w10-share-logs.png)

+You may also need to send [logs from the Settings app](send-logs-to-your-it-admin-settings-windows.md) to give your IT admin more help in trying to troubleshoot any issues they may find.

 Still need help?
 Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).